build-on-aws/content/posts/what-happens-athena-query/index.md

     name string,
     last_login_at date
 )
+ROW FORMAT DELIMITED FIELDS TERMINATED BY ','
-ROW FORMAT SERDE 'org.apache.hadoop.hive.serde2.OpenCSVSerde' LOCATION 's3://<YOUR_BUCKET>/data/csv-example-1/'
+LOCATION 's3://<YOUR_BUCKET>/data/csv-example-1/'
+TBLPROPERTIES ("skip.header.line.count"="1")
 ```

-All this says is "create a new table, with the specified columns and data types, in the CSV format and located in this S3 bucket and prefix".
+All this says is "create a new table, with the specified columns and data types, in the CSV format and located in this S3 bucket and prefix."

 When you hit the **Run** button, here's what happens.